GamerRealm/dPots/README.md

 If there is any issue or you need help, DM me on discord @Dubai#1454

 ## Why Open Source it?
-It is a really simple and basic plugin so I decieded to open source it.
+It's a really simple plugin so I decided to open source it.

-People who paid for it will get something else so no ones losing.
+People who paid for it will get something else so no one loses.

 ## Config
 ```yaml